Ak-Gautam/Deep_meme/README.md

 source_image = imageio.imread('/content/gdrive/My Drive/first-order-motion-model/09.png')
 driving_video = imageio.mimread('/content/gdrive/My Drive/first-order-motion-model/video-name.mp4', memtest=False)
 ```
+Now save your notebook and create a copy of it.
+Open the copy of the notebook and start messing around with whatever you like, experiment and observe the result.
+If you got interested in Deep Learning learn about it.

 #### Error and troubleshooting
 This is a straight forward process but if you are getting any errors, it might be due to the file name and extensions (images in .png and viddeos in .mp4 or .mkv are supported).

 ##### Done
-Before the first-order-motion we needed more than 5 images of the target and many different videos of the source to create a deepfake, but this FOM model has changed the game completely for which we should thank <b>Aliaksandr Siarohin</b>.
+Before the first-order-motion was invented we needed more than 5 images of the target and many different videos of the source to create a deepfake, but this FOM model has changed the game completely for which we should thank <b>Aliaksandr Siarohin</b>.
+You can take a look at the FOM directory [Here](https://github.com/AliaksandrSiarohin/first-order-model) .

+## I hope you Enjoy this workshop and find new ways to use this super-power because the possibilities are endless.

+# Happy Hacking!!!